EXPLAINER: What's ahead for Biden's Supreme Court nominee

 WHO IS KETANJI BROWN JACKSON?

 Jackson was nominated by President Biden in 2021 to serve on the U.S. Court of Appeals for the District of Columbia Circuit and confirmed by the Senate last June.
 She previously sat on the D.C. district court, nominated by former President Barack Obama and confirmed in 2013.
-Earlier in her career, she worked as a law clerk for Breyer and served on the U.S. Sentencing Commission, the agency that develops federal sentencing policy.
+She worked as a law clerk for Breyer early in her career and served on the U.S. Sentencing Commission, the agency that develops federal sentencing policy.

+In accepting the nomination Friday, Jackson said she hopes her life, career and love of country and the Constitution “will inspire future generations of Americans.”

 WHAT HAPPENS NEXT?

+Senate Majority Leader Chuck Schumer said Friday the Senate will move forward on the nomination with a “fair, timely and expeditious process.”

-Once the White House officially transmits Jackson’s nomination to Capitol Hill, the Senate Judiciary Committee will send her a long questionnaire to begin the vetting process.
-At the same time, she will begin setting up meetings with any senators who want to meet her for private conversations before confirmation hearings begin.
-Jackson is expected to begin making the rounds on Capitol Hill next week.
+Once the White House officially transmits Jackson’s nomination to Capitol Hill, the next step is for the Judiciary Committee to send her an extensive questionnaire and document request to begin the vetting.
+Meanwhile, Jackson will begin setting up meetings with any senators who want to meet her for private conversations before public hearings begin.
+She is expected to begin making the rounds on Capitol Hill next week.

 Senators will spend the next few weeks reading up on Jackson’s background, career and, most importantly, her decisions and opinions as a federal judge.